 So, Mr. Stanford, being very curious, and also being very rich, decided to get his questions answered.** And to get them answered, he turned to one Eadweard J. Muybridge,*** a famous English photographer who pioneered photographic work on bodies in motion.
 CLICK HERE to read all about Mr. Muybridge.

 Stanford had an idea that horses did get all four feet off of the ground when they trotted, based on his investigations of whether horses pulled themselves along with their front feet or pushed themselves with their hind feet (turns out, they do a bit of both).
 Most experts thought Stanford was wrong about thinking that all four feet were ever in the air at the same time.
-So Stanford turned to Muybridge to find out.
+So Stanford asked Muybridge to find out.

 You’d think that all Muybridge would have had to do was just take some pictures, and get one at the right time.
 But you have to remember that photography was still pretty new back in 1872, the year that Stanford hired Muybridge.
 When Muybridge did try to snap some shots, using the bulky, cumbersome cameras of the day, and see if he could get a nice picture of a horse frozen mid-stride, all he got was a blur.
 Over the next several years, Muybridge played with chemicals to develop his photos, and got shutter speeds down to 1/1000th of a second, which might have captured the horse at the right moment: but it was hard to get the right moment just by clicking the camera and hoping for the best.